otaviojava/jcassandra-book/04-cql.md

  cassandr
 ```

-It is now possible to login with the user `alice`.
+It is now possible to log in with the user `alice`.

 ```sql
 ./cqlsh -u alice -p alice